shoaibrayeen/Programmers-Community/readMe.md

 - Business Analyst, Technical Analyst or Business Techinal Analyst
    - Quatitative Aptitude and Puzzles
    - Good Communication Skill
-   - Solving Case Study by Business Intelligence
+   - Applying Business Intelligence to Case Studies
    - Good Knowledge of Machine Learning
    - Knowledge of Probability and Statistics
    - At least 2 Good Projects based on Data ( Either R, SAS or Python )